fabianwind/kvsqlite/README.md

 A simple key-value sqlite database manager develop with Python language.
 Easy to use, simple code, and pure 100% Python.

+In several situation, the database might be simple as key-value schema.
+Author defined a flexible schema for developement.
+If follow the manual, you can simplely create a useful key-value database.

+The database schema with 4 columns, the first is id column which is auto inceasement columns by using statement:
+>"id" integer NOT NULL PRIMARY KEY

+The second to fourth columns you can define your own name (default is "function", "config", and "value")

 In order to easy to use, author considered the key-value database as a json or RESTful.
 We can "select" data from the database, and modify the data, and then "update" the data without any change.
 Just like "PUT" method of RESTful.

 ========